MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-formatted-table.md

 In this article, you learn how to export all the data from your Power BI dataset easily, while preserving data and style formats.
 The feature lets you quickly create a paginated report on the web, and apply styling.
 Then you can export it using the rich export functionality of paginated reports.

 You can use the formatted table feature to create paginated reports in any "new" workspace, including workspaces that aren't in a Power BI Premium capacity.
-Read about [new and classic workspaces](../collaborate-share/service-new-workspaces.md).
+Read about [new workspaces](../collaborate-share/service-new-workspaces.md).

 ## Prerequisites